christianviuche/qa-engineer-portfolio/07-SDLC-Models/README.md

 These models are linear and rigid.
 Each phase must be 100% complete before the next one can begin.
 Change is seen as a problem and is expensive.

 ### Waterfall 🌊
+The original, classic model.
 The project flows in one direction.

 #### Waterfall Phases:
 1.  **Requirements:** *All* project scope is defined and documented.
 Once approved, this document is "frozen."